modiimedia/arri/README.md

 # Arri RPC Monorepo

-Arri is an RPC framework designed for effortless type-safety between multiple languages.
+Arri is an RPC framework designed for effortless end-to-end type safety across programming languages

 This is a work in progress.
 Things will break.